 DISPUTES & COMPLAINTS

-(i) within the retirement village, as provided for under clause 6.2 of this Code; and
+(i) within the retirement village, as provided for under clause 30 of the Code; and

-(ii) by referring any matter in dispute to the Commissioner [for Consumer Protection, a statutory officer within the Department of Commerce] for investigation and attempted resolution; and
+(ii) by referring any matter in dispute to the Commissioner [for Consumer Protection] for investigation and attempted resolution; and

-(iii) by requesting the Commissioner to refer any matter that remains unresolved to mediation, as provided for under clause 6.3 of this Code; and
+(iii) by requesting the Commissioner [for Consumer Protection] to refer any matter that remains unresolved to mediation, as provided for under clause 31 of this Code; and

 These provisions exist to help residents resolve matters that are causing them on going concern.